 A new project at work often signals the beginning of another adventure filled with stakeholders, deadlines, deliverables, and tools.
 But whether your project is a new product launch, a vendor event, the annual editorial calendar, or even employee onboarding, you’ll need a project schedule to get you there.

 Empowering yourself to create a project schedule with clear plans, processes, and responsibilities is essential to keeping your team on track, knowing who’s doing what and when, and seeing how all the pieces connect.
 While it may take some time up front, a well-done project schedule will increase efficiency, accountability, and clarity.
 And those three words are music to everyone’s ears (especially your boss, who entrusted this project to you).
-You’ll also be able to cut back on the tools that are supposed to help you manage a project but are actually making the process harder.
+Additionally, you'll be able to reduce the use of tools that, while intended to aid in project management, actually complicate the process.

-Your business card may not have the title project manager under your name, but guess what?
+You may not have the title "project manager" on your business card, but guess what?
 For this project and many others you’ll encounter in the future, that’s your de facto role.
 Embrace it!
 When you learn to think like a project manager, you’ll be on your way to making work work again.

 A project schedule provides a general overview of your project, including the timeline, project tasks, dependencies, and assigned team members.
-Essentially, a project schedule should be able to tell you everything you need to know about your project at first glance.
+Essentially, a project schedule should provide all the necessary information about your project in a single glance.
 By outlining all the high-level details and components of your project, you can track project progress in real-time and ensure that you’re on track for success.

 Often, project managers use a work breakdown structure (WBS) to bring the project schedule to life.
 Work breakdown structures help you coordinate work and assign it to team members.
 The WBS is a visual hierarchy of your task list, broken down into task dependencies, so you can see how each one relates.
-The first level will have the parent task, the next level will have dependent tasks on those, and so on.
+Beginning with the parent task, subsequent levels will have dependent tasks.

 When you begin planning and drafting your project schedule, you want to include all project activities.
 At first, the project management scheduling process may feel a bit foreign to you—that’s normal!
 By following these steps, you can get more comfortable creating your own process for project schedule development and using it every time you plan a project.